hyenial/webApp-python-flask/Readme.md

 ", use the this command  pip install flask-login

 - if you cannot sign in with Google account please make sure your browser adress must be "http://localhost:5000/login" <b>NOT 0.0.0.5000 </b>
-- if you cannot logout, please clear cookies in your browser.
+- if you cannot logout, please clear cookies in your browser..